tbarron-xyz/bsky-monitor/README.md

 - **TinyJetstream (mbjc)**: For real-time Bluesky post streaming
 - **OpenAI**: For AI-powered content generation and image creation
 - **Redis**: For data storage and caching
-- **Sentiment**: For basic sentiment analysis
-- **CSV-parse**: For parsing S&P 500 company data
 - **Zod**: For response validation

 ## How It Works

 1. **Monitoring**: Listens to Bluesky posts using TinyJetstream

-2. **Sentiment Analysis**: Scans posts for S&P 500 company mentions and analyzes sentiment
-3. **Data Storage**: Stores mentions, sentiment scores, and post content in Redis
-4. **Trend Extraction**: Periodically summarizes recent posts and identifies trends
-5. **News Generation**: Every 3 hours, generates a "newspaper" with front-page stories and topics
+2. **News Generation**: Every 3 hours, generates a "newspaper" with front-page stories and topics
-6. **Image Creation**: Uses AI to generate accompanying images for articles
+3. **Image Creation**: Uses AI to generate accompanying images for articles

 ## Usage